 - CAKE: Preheat oven to 350℉.
 Grease a 9 inch cake pan or 9 x 9 square baking pan with cooking spray or butter and set aside.

 - Grate the zucchini on the small holes of a box grater and set aside.
 You should have about 2 cups.
-Do not drain.
+Place the zucchini in a fine mesh sieve and use a rubber spatula to gently press any excess water out.

-- Whisk together the browned butter, sugars, oil, and eggs.
+- Whisk together the browned butter, sugars, oil, eggs, and vanilla.
 Stir in the zucchini.
 Add the flour, baking soda, baking powder, cinnamon, and nutmeg, mixing until just combined.
 Spread batter evenly into prepared cake pan and set aside.

 - GLAZE: whisk together the powdered sugar, half and half, and vanilla extract.
 Add more powdered sugar or half and half if needed until the glaze is a thick, pourable consistency.